paliankit/text-editor/README.md

 # text-editor
-A simple text editor created with java
+A text editor created with java